-Currently, the Communities for Just Schools Fund includes support and participation from: the Andrus Family Fund, Arcus Foundation, Casey Family Programs, Cricket Island Foundation, Einhorn Family Charitable Trust, Ford Foundation, Edward W. Hazen Foundation, Hyams Foundation, NEA Foundation, NoVo Foundation, Open Society Foundations, Public Welfare Foundation, Robert Wood Johnson Foundation, Schott Foundation, Skillman Foundation, Stuart Foundation, Wellspring Philanthropic Fund, and W.K.
-Kellogg Foundation.
+Currently, the Communities for Just Schools Fund includes support and participation from: Andrus Family Fund, Annie E. Casey Foundation, Casey Family Programs, The California Endowment, Charles & Lynn Schusterman Family Foundation, Grantmakers for Thriving Youth Policy Working Group (Seattle Foundation), Ford Foundation, Hyams Foundation, Nathan Cummings Foundation, NEA Foundation, NoVo Foundation, Oak Foundation, Public Welfare Foundation, Raikes Foundation, Robert Wood Johnson Foundation, Skillman Foundation, Tides Foundation | Advancing Girls, Stuart Foundation, Voqal, Wellspring Philanthropic Fund, William & Flora Hewlett Foundation, W.K.
+Kellogg Foundation, and Hill-Snowdon Foundation.

 To connect the power of communities with necessary resources for the health and longevity of the nation’s schools, the nation itself, and the world.

 Proliferation of the mindset and values that fuel the creation of education models in school districts and statewide that acknowledge and grapple with historical trauma and oppression, as well as affirm and nurture the genius, gifts, and expertise of young people and their communities.